MicrosoftDocs/Advertising-docs/Advertising/hotel-service/reporting.md

 All other fields are optional.

 The lowest granularity available is daily (hourly is not supported).
-If `Columns` includes the Date column, the report contains rows for each day in the `StartDate` and `EndDate` window, inclusive.
-If you exclude Date, the report data shows the total performance summary for the specified start and end dates.
+If `Columns` includes the Date column, the report contains rows for each day in the `StartDate` and `EndDate` window, inclusively.
+If you don't include Date, the report data shows the total performance summary for the specified start and end dates.

 The following example shows a `ReportJob` request for a performance report.